techfromsage/advanced-mis/_recipes/list-events.md

 There are a host of variations of those questions, but they can all be answered using some events that capture activity on a list.
 This recipe gives you a number of sample queries that give you a detailed view of activity in the system.

+For a full definition of each event class used in these examples, refer to the [event class definitions]({{ site.baseurl }}/topics/event-classes.html).

 ## Queries

 It is useful to know how much data you have available to you And you'll have different amounts of data depending on which timeseries tables you are looking in.
 This query finds the earliest and latest date an event was seen for each event_class.